Media Convergence Definition, Example Types & Elements

 10. Barnlund’s Transactional Model

 In 1970, Dean Barnlund introduced the transactional communication model.
 The author formed this model based on public, private, and behavioral cues.
-Barnlund's transactional model refers to the multi-layered communication process with feedback.
+Barnlund’s transactional model refers to the multi-layered communication process with feedback.
 The sender and receiver exchange their role for effective communication; therefore, the sending and receiving of messages occur reciprocally between sender and receiver.
-The eight elements of Barnlund's communication model are person, encoding, decoding, public cues, private cues, verbal, and behavioral cues, nonverbal behavioral cues, and message.
+The eight elements of Barnlund’s communication model are person, encoding, decoding, public cues, private cues, verbal cues, behavioral cues, nonverbal cues, and message.

 Barnlund’s Transactional Model of Communication-linear interactive and transactional model